AidanAlr/soundchartspy/README.rst

 About
 =====
-`soundchartspy` is a Python wrapper for the [SoundCharts API](https://doc.api.soundcharts.com/api/v2/doc).
+`soundchartspy` Python wrapper enabling easier pythonic interaction with the SoundCharts API.
+[SoundCharts API](https://doc.api.soundcharts.com/api/v2/doc).
 It provides an easy interface to interact with the SoundCharts API, allowing you to retrieve data about songs, artists, and more.
-This package is not affiliated with or endorsed by SoundCharts but requires a paid subscription to use.
+This package is not affiliated with or endorsed by SoundCharts, though an active SoundCharts API subscription is required.

-`soundchartspy` supports Python 3.8+ and works across multiple operating systems.
 For detailed information, consult the documentation hosted on Read the Docs.

 Documentation
 =============